Julien-R44/factorify/README.md

 </p>

-# @julr/factorio
+# @julr/factorify

 Framework-agnostic model factory system for clean testing.

 Built-on top of [Knex](https://knexjs.org) + [Faker](https://fakerjs.dev/), and **heavily** inspired by [Adonis.js](https://adonisjs.com/) and [Laravel](https://laravel.com/).

 > Have you ever written tests, in which the first 15-20 lines of each test are dedicated to just setting up the database state by using multiple models?
-With Factorio, you can extract all this set up to a dedicated file and then write the bare minimum code to set up the database state.
+With Factorify, you can extract all this set up to a dedicated file and then write the bare minimum code to set up the database state.

 ## Features
 - Support for multiple databases ( SQLite, Postgres, MySQL, MSSQL ... )